Can Science Fiction Writers Predict Technology’s Future?

 Robert Heinlein became increasingly right wing, and his novels suffered for it.

 The Story Behind the Greatest Movie Never Made

 March 20, 2014

 El Topo director Alejandro Jodorowsky's project was derailed by money problems and insane ambition.

 Isaac Asimov's Predictions for 2014 Were Eerily Prescient.
 Except for the Internet.

 Check out 1964's version of today and see if you can spot what's missing.

 Doris Lessing takes risks, but does not play games.
 One does not turn to her books for humor or wit or playfulness, nor will one find in them any game playing in the sense of one-upping, faking, posturing.
-In her introductory remarks to Shikasta she states with characteristic straightforwardness what she sees as the modern novelist's debt to science fiction.

 Why do we need the liberal arts?
 Because it gives us sci-fi.